Are you clawing through your first year of homeschooling?

 Wondering if you’re going to make it?
 Will your homeschool be successful?

-We are over half way through our third year of homeschooling now, and I have been in your shoes.
+We are in our 5th year of homeschooling, and I have been in your shoes!

 I didn’t know if I was crazy for thinking I could homeschool, how I was going to make it work, or if I was going to fall on my face.